Adverse Effects of Internet Downtime in Healthcare

 The best way for healthcare facilities to prevent an Internet downtime or outage is to be proactive and install a proper Internet service before an issue even arises.
 While many facilities think installing multiple T-1 or DSL lines can offer them the protection they need, the truth is that if one of these lines goes down, the other lines will likely follow suit.
 At One Ring Networks, our bundled solutions ensure that everything from electronic health records, X-rays and medical files are all seamlessly shared within the network, providing healthcare providers the opportunity to focus on what matters most – their patients.

 We provide our multi-location healthcare clients like Thomas Eye Group in Atlanta and STX healthcare in Dallas with a mix of different services, from voice and fixed wireless data to fiber and Ethernet Over Copper (EOC) wired services.
 These solutions, combined with our 24 hour managed services, allow for on-going communication between multiple facility locations throughout the day.
-Looking to equip or upgrade your healthcare facilities Internet service?
+Looking to equip or upgrade your healthcare facilities Internet service in Arizona, California, Georgia, Maryland or Texas?
 Contact us today.